-The purpose of this code is to maximise the opportunities available to local businesses from property developments taking place in Islington both during and after the construction phase.
-The council will seek procurement agreements to benefit local businesses.
+The purpose of this code is to maximise the opportunities available to Local Businesses in Camden and Islington from larger property developments taking place in the two boroughs both during and after the construction phase.
+The local procurement code requires a plan setting out how the Owner/Developer in partnership with Islington Council Regeneration Department will ensure that local businesses benefit directly from the opportunities arising from both the Construction Phase of the Development and the end use of the Property.

-The code is also designed to support developers and contractors in fulfilling their commitments to the planning agreements by clarifying what is required from the outset.
-Although the wording is emphatic, the Council's regeneration department and in particular the dedicated Section106 Officer seek to work in partnership with contractors to assist them in meeting specifications.
-This document is in line with the objectives of other organizations such as the London Development Agency and Government Office for London.
+The requirements of the local procurement code apply to the developer, main contractor and subcontractors appointed by them as well as tenants subsequently occupying the building.
+The code is designed to support developers and contractors in fulfilling their commitments to the planning agreements by clarifying what is required from the outset.
+Although the wording is emphatic, Islington Council Regeneration department seeks to work in partnership with contractors to assist them in meeting specifications and in finding suitable local companies.
+They will provide a regularly updated pre-screened directory of local companies in construction, fitting-out and furnishing trades in support of local procurement agreements.